diypool/diy/docs/SetupACardanoStakePool.md

 ```

-Now become root `sudo su` and partition and format your drive to install the operating system by
+Now become the root `sudo su` and partition and format your drive to install the operating system by
 doing the following:

 * Create *MBR* partition table